For Professor Ann Luce, her extensive work in the sensitive communication around suicide began when her partner Richard died by suicide in 2006.

-“Reporting on suicide is a particularly sensitive task for journalists, requiring them to display considerable tact and empathy while ensuring they fulfil their professional duty with comprehensive, accurate coverage within deadlines,” explained Dr Luce.
+“Reporting on suicide is a particularly sensitive task for journalists, requiring them to display considerable tact and empathy while ensuring they fulfil their professional duty with comprehensive, accurate coverage within deadlines,” explained Prof. Luce.

 “It never sat well with me that journalists were blamed for suicide, the ‘media is to blame’ trope just doesn’t work for me.
 As an academic, it’s my responsibility to use my research to fix the problem, so that’s what I’ve done.
 I work with journalists now, and communication specialists to educate them on how to responsibly report and talk about suicide.”

 It saved lives and that blows my mind.
 If I do nothing else in my life, that was extraordinary.

 In 2020, the Suicide Reporting Toolkit was released as a resource for journalists and journalism educators.
 Prof. Luce worked alongside her colleague Dr Sallyanne Duncan at the University of Strathclyde on the toolkit, which provides a simple and clear framework to help those communicating deaths by suicide in a sensible and responsible way.

 The Suicide Reporting Toolkit embeds five sets of global media reporting guidelines, making the toolkit truly accessible for journalists around the world.
 It advises journalists on ways to cover stories of people taking their own lives while avoiding sensationalism, stigmatisation and putting other lives at risk.

 The toolkit also provides information around judicious use of statistics and social media posts, as well as omitting excessive details on the method or location of a suicide and offering details on sources of support.